-Those trends and others in commercial real estate will be the subject of discussion Thursday, Nov.
-7, during the 2013 Commercial Real Estate Review & Forecast, one of six seminars in The Daily News’ 2013 Seminar Series.
+Midtown, Overton Square and other developments in commercial real estate will be the subject of discussion Thursday, Nov.
+6, during the 2014 Commercial Real Estate Review & Forecast, part of The Daily News’ 2014 Seminar Series.

-The seminar, which will be held from 3 p.m. to 5 p.m. at the Memphis Brooks Museum of Art, will feature an overview of local and national commercial real estate trends in the office, industrial, retail and multifamily sectors.
+The seminar, which will be held at 3:30 p.m. at the Memphis Brooks Museum of Art, will feature an overview of local and national commercial real estate trends in the office, industrial, retail and multifamily sectors.

 Loeb is the keynote speaker at the event.
 The panelists are Hank Martin, vice president of NAI Saig Co.; Steve Guinn, vice president of Highwoods Properties; Steve Woodyard, president of Woodyard Realty; and Shawn Massey, partner with The Shopping Center Group LLC.

 The retail sector – led by restaurants and grocery stores – has had a very active year, according to Massey.

 Sprouts Farmers Market, a grocery chain new to the Memphis area, is opening its first two stores in the Memphis area, one in Germantown and another in Lakeland.
 Earlier this year, Whole Foods expanded and remodeled its Poplar Avenue store in East Memphis and is building a new Germantown store, and The Fresh Market opened a new location in Midtown.
 In addition, Kroger is investing millions into its local stores.

 “We used to have competition in Memphis, and then Kroger took the Schnucks stores,” Massey said.
 “The people at Sprouts saw an opportunity to come into the market, and Whole Foods thought they could expand in East Memphis and build their new store concept in Germantown and they are looking for more locations.”

 The office market produced another lackluster year, primarily due to slow growth in white-collar jobs, Guinn said.